oac1771/rust_node/README.md

 yarn deploy
 ```

-Save the contract address, you will need it later to bootstrap the api.
+Save the contract address as an env var: `CONTRACT_ADDRESS`

 You now have to port-forward to the node instance in a seperate terminal session in order to interact with the api locally: